1jour1vin

 Nose

-Intense and racy, evoking ripe flavors of flowers and red fruits.
+Intense and elegant, evoking ripe flavors of flowers and red fruits.

 Mouth

-This generous Premier Cru expresses itself on the palate through a long finish combining elegance and the complexity of the terroir.
+This generous Premier Cru expresses itself on the palate with a beautiful length, combining the elegance and complexity of the terroir.

 Serve